Why Your Nervous System Feels So Switched On

 • a perfect morning routine

-• a 5am ice bath
+• a 5am personality transplant

 • more discipline